-FSPs should adopt the principles set out in Part II, Section 2. paragraph 8C and "Procedure for Introduced Business" under Section 5 E. of the Guidance Notes"

-(4) in Section 5., by deleting paragraph D and replacing it with the following new paragraph D:

-"D. 1.
-As provided for in regulation 23 of the AMLRs, where a person carrying out relevant financial business- (1) has assessed a low level of risk; (2) has identified a customer/applicant, and the beneficial owner (where applicable); and (3) has no reason to doubt those identities, and

-- (a) the circumstances are such that payment is to be made by the customer/applicant; and - (b) it is reasonable in all the circumstances (i) for payment to be delivered by post, in person, or by electronic means to transfer funds; or (ii) for the details of such payment to be confirmed via telephone or other electronic means; then, - (c) verification of the identity of a customer/applicant is not required at the time of receipt of payment, if the payment is debited from an account held (whether solely or jointly) in the name of the customer/applicant at a licensee under the BTCL or at a bank that is regulated in and- (i) either based or incorporated in, or (ii) formed under the laws of a country specified in the AMLSG List.
+- in Section 4.B., by deleting paragraph 67 and replacing it with the following new paragraph 66: - "66.
+Where a (managed) FSP is relying on a person for the performance of any function, the (managed) FSP should adopt the principles set out in Section 2C (under the sub-heading "Reliance/Delegation AML/CFT Functions") of Part II of the GNs.
+But, if a (managed) FSP is relying on an Eligible Introducer ("EI") as allowed under regulation 25 of the AMLRs, then the (managed) FSPs should adopt the principles set out under Section 5 E. ("Procedure for Introduced Business") of the Guidance Notes." - in Section 5., by deleting paragraph D and replacing it with the following new paragraph D: - "D. 1.
+As provided for in regulation 23 of the AMLRs, where a person carrying out relevant financial business- (1) has assessed a low level of risk; (2) has identified a customer/applicant, and the beneficial owner (where applicable); and (3) has no reason to doubt those identities, and - (a) the circumstances are such that payment is to be made by the customer/applicant; and - (b) it is reasonable in all the circumstances (i) for payment to be delivered by post, in person, or by electronic means to transfer funds; or (ii) for the details of such payment to be confirmed via telephone or other electronic means; then, verification of the identity of a customer/applicant is not required at the time of receipt of payment, if the payment is debited from an account held (whether solely or jointly) in the name of the customer/applicant at a licensee under the BTCL or at a bank that is regulated in and- (i) either based or incorporated in, or (ii) formed under the laws of a country specified in the AMLSG List.